BruceEckel/functional_error_handling/Functional Error Handling.md

 In hindsight, it might seem like this “return package” approach is much more obvious than the elaborate exception-handling scheme that was adopted for C++, Java and other languages, but at the time the apparent overhead of returning extra bytes seemed unacceptable (I don’t know of any comparisons between that and the overhead of exception-handling mechanisms, but I do know that the goal of C++ exception handling is to have zero execution overhead if no exceptions occur).

-Note that in the definition of `g`, the type checker requires that you return `int | str` because `f2` returns those types.
+Note that in the definition of `composed`, the type checker requires that you return `int | str` because `f2` returns those types.
 Thus, when composing, type-safety is preserved.
 This means you won’t lose error type information during composition, so composability automatically scales.
 ## Unifying the Return Type

 As you can see in the display of the `outputs` array, we now have the unfortunate situation that `outputs` contains multiple types (both `int` and `str`).
 The solution is to create a new type that unifies the “answer” and “error” types.
-We’ll call this `Result` and define it using generics to make it generally useful:
+We’ll call this `Result` and define it using generics to make it universally applicable:

 ```python
 #: result.py